-Why look for alternatives to Halo Financial?
+Why look for an alternative to Halo Financial now?

 Halo Financial alternatives compared: at a glance

-| Broker | Founded | FCA Status | Service model | Dedicated specialist | Mobile app | Best for |
+| Broker | Founded | FCA status | Service model | Dedicated specialist | Mobile app | Best for |

 |---|---|---|---|---|---|---|